Palm Trees in the Snow: Plot

 Kilian is a young man from the mountains of Huesca who, in 1954, returns to the island of Fernando Pó (present Bioko), where he was born.
 He joins his father Antón and his brother Jacobo.
 They are one of many Spanish families who harvest cocoa in Spanish Guinea.

 The movie opens in 1968 with Kilian and Bisila making love.
 Shortly after, Killian departs, leaving behind a half-torn picture and his hat as a memento for Bisila.
 Flash forward to 2003 Pasolobino, Spain, where Clarence is attending the funeral of her estranged father Jacobo.
 After the funeral Clarence and her cousin Daniela discuss the possibility of selling the family land.
 They also discuss Daniela's father, Kilian, who is suffering from dementia.
-While in Killian's office Clarence finds a journal, a half-torn picture and a torn note stating that money has been sent to an unidentified woman.
+While in Kilian's office Clarence finds a journal, a half-torn picture and a torn note stating that money has been sent to an unidentified woman.
 Clarence asks Julia, an old family friend, about the note.
 Julia admits that her deceased husband Manuel wrote the note but she doesn't know who the woman is.
 Clarence tells Julia that she will travel to Bioko in Equatorial Guinea to find out more about her father's life.
 Clarence also decides that if there are relatives in Bioko she will bring them back to Spain.
 Julia tells Clarence to look for a man named Simón, who was Kilian's houseboy and friend.

 Flashing back to 1954, a young Kilian and Jacobo are saying goodbye to their mother and sister Catalina as they depart for Guinea.
 Catalina gives Kilian a journal and encourages him to write in it.
 On the ship to Bioko Kilian and Jacobo meet Manuel, the new resident doctor of the cocoa plantation estate.
 Once on land they are greeted by Kilian and Jacobo's father Anton, and his best friend Ose.
 On the plantation, Kilian has an unpleasant introduction to Gregorio, an abusive overseer.
 While in the cocoa fields Kilian wanders off into the nearby forest where he hears singing.
 He follows the singing to a waterfall where he sees a woman crying.
 Kilian attempts to introduce himself to her but gets distracted by noise from the bushes, where he discovers Gregorio with a native prostitute.
 She is gone by the time he looks again for her.
 Later on a young Julia invites Kilian, Jacobo, and Anton to a dinner party at her parents' estate.
 During the dinner party Nelson, an estate worker, arrives asking for Jacobo's help with a medical emergency.
 Once in the car Jacobo reveals to Kilian that it was a ruse to leave the dinner party early to go to a night club called Santa Isabel.
 At the club, Jacobo encourages Kilian to drink and sleep with prostitutes.